Hog-CERN/Hog/docs/02-User-Manual/00-what-is-hog.md

 ## Hog directory
-Hog repository should be included as a submodule into your HDL repository, following these rules:
+The Hog repository should be included as a submodule into your HDL repository, following these rules:

 1. Hog must be in the root path of your repository